 Swim England Adult and Child Award Tasks

-- Fit armbands or other buoyancy aid correctly on a child.
+- Fit armbands or other floatation equipment correctly on a child.

 - Instruct a child who can stand for a safe preparatory position for a jumping entry.